AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 To accomplish that, we need to add a condition to the second objective which makes it so the player needs to complete objective 1 first:

-`/qa edit TheVirus objectives edit 2 conditions add CompletedObjective 1`
+`/qa edit TheVirus objectives edit 2 conditions unlock add CompletedObjective 1`

 Done!
 If we take the Quest now, the second objective is hidden: